CaDatPitt/documentation/02-getting-started.md

 - Project management tool (e.g., Trello, Asana, Monday, Microsoft Project)
 - An access-controlled platform to store and share internal project documentation and data (e.g., Dropbox, Box, Google Drive, another private repository)
 - A public-facing web site or repository (e.g., GitHub) to share data layers and user documentation
-- For those working on transforming data layers using the project's Python scripts, an up-to-date local Python processing environment, and a cloned copy of the [CaD@Pitt Data Layers](https://github.com/CaDatPitt/data-layers) GitHub repository
+- For those working on transforming data layers using the project's Python scripts, an up-to-date local Python processing environment, and a cloned copy of the [CaD@Pitt Data Layers repository](https://github.com/CaDatPitt/data-layers)

 ### Evaluate existing collections data
 With a team in place, the next step is to evaluate your institution's existing collections data and consider what data will be available to you.
 Drawing from the expertise on your team, you can collaboratively identify: